Mutesa-Cedric/whatsapp/README.md

 # whatsapp
-web and mobile versions of whatsapp. web(nextjs, typescript, tailwindcss, recoil , nestjs & express). mobile(flutter)
+web ,desktop and  mobile versions of whatsapp.